2025-26 Edition

 Introduction to statistical methods for analyzing discrete and non-normal outcomes.
 Emphasizes the development and application of methods for categorical data, including contingency tables, logistic and Poisson regression, loglinear models.

-Prerequisite: STATS 210.
-STATS 210 with a grade of B- or better.
+Prerequisite: STATS 210 with a minimum grade of B-.
 May not be taken for graduate credit by Ph.D. students in Statistics.

 STATS 210C.
 Statistical Methods III: Longitudinal Data.
 4 Units.